 Unlike similar developments Gleneagles Hotel and Turnberry Hotel it was not a long term success.
-It closed in 1939 and after use by the military it was demolished, starting in 1947, although the stone was reused to build a house for Charles Alexander, of Charles Alexander Transport, at Bush near Montrose (once served by Lauriston station).
+It closed in 1939 and after use by the military it was demolished, which began in 1947.
+The stone was reused to build a house for Charles Alexander, of Charles Alexander Transport, at Bush near Montrose (once served by Lauriston station).
 (Note: he owned Brotherton Castle, the stone was perhaps used there for its reconstruction.)

 The hotel was connected to Cruden Bay station by an electric tramway.